keh181/NHLProject/README.md

-This is me trying to get an NHL app going.
+#NHL API
+Currently am learning how to use the NHL JSON files with the end goal of creating an NHL app.